MouadDv/Zain_CTF_2022_writeups/challenge_by_Touhami_Kasbaoui/README.md

 ![gdb](https://pouch.jumpshare.com/preview/AsHoOU5CT2iZHkvVBfqYQNFqH6CvdobkJByIPqsCOUnDXw942AAj4hVveVsUk2l-alTpIrR-BYGnczTHh_-m5BA1jQB_zmxltR5bgJ1-nls)

-We can see that olduname got executed succesfully, and also can see that the esp point to an invalid address because of the switch to 32bit mode.
+We can see that olduname got executed succesfully, and also we can see that the esp point to an invalid address because of the switch to 32bit mode.